 - Purse seine bycatch concerns: The dominant fishing method can result in bycatch when nets encircle fish aggregating devices, potentially catching juvenile yellowfin and bigeye tuna

-- Pole-and-line alternatives: This selective method produces also bycatch of juvenile yellowfin, but no sharks or mantas.
-It requires more time and labor, making it expensive and less common for large-scale operations
+- Pole-and-line alternatives: This selective method produces some bycatch of juvenile yellowfin but no sharks or mantas, though it requires more labor, making it expensive and less common for large-scale operations

 - Certification programs: Marine Stewardship Council and similar programs help identify responsible skipjack fisheries through verified sustainable practices and stock monitoring